kunigami/kunigami.github.io/blog/_posts/2023-07-10-on-lifetime.md

 Recently, Matt Watson's *My 20 Year Career is Technical Debt or Deprecated* [1] was featured in the front page of HackerNews.
 In the post, Matt makes the case that everything will be eventually technical debt and cites several examples of technologies that fell out of fashion, including Visual Basic, Fortran and Perl.

-I spent some time thinking why some languages and technologies last longer than others and came up with some traits that might have an influence.
+I spent some time thinking about why some languages and technologies last longer than others and came up with some traits that might have an influence.

 ### Frameworks

 This includes frameworks that were mentioned in his post such as Java Applets, Angular JS, Ruby on Rails and Flash, but also currently popular ones like Django and React.

-Frameworks solve a narrower use case than general purpose programming language, which means that the use case can outgrow the scope of the framework or even cease to exist.
+Frameworks solve a narrower use case than general purpose programming languages, which means that the use case can outgrow the scope of the framework or even cease to exist.
 In a similar vein, frameworks are also less evolvable, because they make a lot more assumptions about the world.

 Finally frameworks also bring a lot of baggage and the lack of flexibility to optimize them, could make them less scalable and force big players to ditch them.